 All amounts entered on your return must be rounded to the nearest dollar.
 Amounts less than 50 cents should be rounded down while all amounts of 50 cents - 99 cents should be rounded up.
 Rounding to the nearest dollar improves return preparation accuracy and reduces processing time.

-If you claim an age deduction, you may not claim a disability subtraction.
-For married taxpayers, each spouse, if eligible, may claim either an age deduction or a disability subtraction.
-You should claim the deduction or subtraction that gives you the greatest tax benefit.
+For married taxpayers, each eligible spouse may take either an age deduction or a disability income subtraction.
+Neither spouse may claim an age deduction if one spouse claimed a credit for low-Income Individuals or Virginia earned income credit, even if filing separate returns.
+Claim the deduction or subtraction that gives you the greatest tax benefit.

-If you or your spouse are not claiming a disability subtraction or a credit for low-income and your birth date is on or before January 1, 1949, please read the information below to determine if you qualify for an age deduction and how to compute the amount of the age deduction you may claim for 2013.
+If you or your spouse are not claiming a disability subtraction or a credit for earned or low-income and your birth date is on or before January 1, 1950, read below.

 Taxpayers Age 65 and Older

-If you or your spouse were born on or before January 1, 1949, you may qualify to claim an age deduction of up to $12,000 each for 2013.
-The age deduction you may claim depends upon your birth date, filing status and income.
+If you or your spouse were born on or before January 1, 1950, you may qualify to claim an age deduction of up to $12,000 each for 2014.
+The age deduction you may claim depends on your birth date, filing status and income.

 If your birth date is:

-A married taxpayer's income-based age deduction is always determined using the married taxpayers' joint AFAGI.
-Regardless of whether you are filing jointly or separately, if you are married, your income-based age deduction is determined using both your and your spouse's income.
-In addition, if both spouses are claiming an income-based age deduction, regardless of whether filing jointly or separately, the married taxpayers must compute a joint age deduction first, then allocate half of the joint deduction to each spouse.
+All Married Taxpayers: A married taxpayer's income- based age deduction is always determined using the married taxpayers' joint AFAGI.
+Regardless of whether filing jointly or separately, if you are married, your income-based age deduction is determined using the combined income of both spouses.
+If both spouses are claiming an income-based age deduction, regardless of whether filing jointly or separately, the married taxpayers must compute a joint age deduction first, then allocate half of the joint deduction to each spouse.